btcsuite/btcwallet/README.md

   Installation instructions can be found here: http://golang.org/doc/install.
   It is recommended to add `$GOPATH/bin` to your `PATH` at this point.

+  **Note:** If you are using Go 1.5, you must manually enable the vendor
+    experiment by setting the `GO15VENDOREXPERIMENT` environment variable to `1`.
+This step is not required for Go 1.6.

 - **Glide**

   Glide is used to manage project dependencies and provide reproducible builds.